jcrist/msgspec/docs/source/converters.rst

 - ``str_keys``: whether the wrapped protocol only supports strings for object keys, rather than any hashable type.

-- ``str_values``: `from_builtins` only.
-Whether the wrapped protocol only
+- ``strict``: `convert` only.
+Whether type coercion rules should be strict.
-  supports string values.
-This is useful for completely untyped protocols like URL querystrings, where only string values exist.
+  Defaults is True, setting to False enables a wider set of coercion rules from string to non-string types for all values.
+Among other uses, this may be used to handle completely untyped protocols like URL querystrings, where only string values exist.
+See :ref:`strict-vs-lax` for more information.

-- ``attributes``: `from_builtins` only.
+- ``from_attributes``: `convert` only.
 If True, input objects may be coerced to ``Struct``/``dataclass``/``attrs`` types by extracting attributes from the input matching fields in the output type.
 One use case is converting database query results (ORM or otherwise) to msgspec structured types.
 The default is